automl/SMAC3/docs/pages/examples/commandline/restore_branin.rst

 Restore Branin
 ^^^^^^^^^^^^^^
-This file runs SMAC and then restores the run with an extended computation budget.
+This file runs SMAC and then restores the branin run with an extended computation budget.
 This will also work for SMAC runs that have crashed and are continued.

 .. code-block:: default

     import logging
+    logging.basicConfig(level=logging.INFO)

     import os
-    import shutil

     from smac.facade.smac_ac_facade import SMAC4AC
     from smac.runhistory.runhistory import RunHistory
     from smac.scenario.scenario import Scenario
     from smac.stats.stats import Stats